aidanastridge/wheres-willow/README.md

 1000 data points are simulated, but you can change that to whatever you would like.
 Truthfully, there might not be a unique "Willow."
 But you can still filter and search for one.
 Also, you can perfrom EDA on the data.

-This repository is open for anyone:
+This repository is open for anyone  to contribute:
 - Fine tune the simulation?
 Go ahead!
 - Add more descriptors?
 Sure.
 - Think you can do it better?
 You probably can.